Anderson-Lu/gotask/readme.md

 10000             300000        3564 ns/op         37 B/op        0 allocs/op       7.841s      0.0000261s
 ```

-#### There are some reasons that makes gotask is slowwer then origin goroutine:
+#### There are some reasons that makes gotask is slower then original goroutine:

-- In my last commit, I add a time split duration(50ms) between every tasks
+- In my last commit, I add a time split duration(50ms) between each task
 ```golang
 for {
 	if self.curTaskNum < self.max {